priyankagoma/learningpython/README.md

 //escape characters//

-In this book we will learn that how we can cut a string in two parts, and we can create tabs in string. we can runstring in a way so that we will get the result in two different lines. how with the help of slashes (/) we can make or break a string.
+In this book we will learn that how we can cut a string in two parts, and we can create tabs in string. we can run string in a way so that we will get the result in two different lines. how with the help of slashes (/) we can make or break a string.

+//Operators//

+In this book we will learn that how we can solve operators, and the use of (for) loop with operators.

 //string2//